 New Hampshire (USA) is a gold mine of haunted locations.
-Here are a few I discovered in 2011, around Tilton and Laconia:
+I discovered several in 2011, around Tilton and Laconia.

 Scouting locations for a TV show, I found – and investigated – a series of great haunts in or near Tilton, New Hampshire.
 (Tilton may be best known for its outlet mall, the Tilt’n Diner, and the haunted Tilton Inn where Ghost Hunters filmed an episode.)